Seeking Alpha vs The Motley Fool vs Morningstar vs Zacks: Which Is Best?

 A subscription to Morningstar Investor will unlock Morningstar Ratings for stocks and funds, which you can use to find or compare investments.

-The rating system uses various valuation and performance metrics, which cover a broad range of data and focus on factors that drive long-term value.
+The rating system uses various valuation and performance metrics which cover a broad range of data and focus on the factors that drive long-term value (like sales, earnings growth, and valuation).

 You also get access to Morningstar's analysts' pre-filtered investment lists to get ideas straight from the team or set up your own screener with any of more than 200 unique data points.